Top 2020 issue should be national debt (Whipple)

 05/28/2019 Filed in: News Journal

-Coverage of the 2020 presidential campaign should downplay political posturing and insults – who cares if the president calls the former vice president “Sleepy Joe,” for example, while being labeled the “divider in chief” – and focuses on policy issues.
+Coverage of the 2020 presidential campaign should downplay political posturing and insults – who cares if the president calls the former vice president “Sleepy Joe,” for example, while being labeled the “divider in chief” – and focus on policy issues.

 The top issue, as far as I’m concerned, is one that most candidates instinctively avoid.
 The government needs to stop supporting spending programs Americans aren’t willing to pay for in taxes and charging the resulting deficits on the national credit card.